-Mass Version Updater, Mass Uploader and the standard Uploader also allow for importing assets with their metaproperties.
+The Mass Version Updater, Mass Uploader and the standard uploader also allow for importing assets with their metaproperties.
 The metaproperties that accompany the uploaded assets are automatically matched to the metaproperties that exist in the system.

 You will not see any created metaproperties in your Asset Library when there are no assets linked to them.

 Go to Settings > Taxonomy > Metaproperties management.